 - Iain Harrison from Top Shot realizes from day one that as long as the teams remain evenly matched, the competition will remain relatively fair.
 He therefor sabotages his own team, breeding discord so subtly that the show's own producers failed to notice.
 Red Team's total collapse eliminates several serious competitors early on and paves the way for Iain's total victory in Season 1.

-- Also when he's not merely playing the chump (or doing a mime) he has an astonishing ability to spot the double-bluffs.
+- In QI, Alan Davis through sheer experience, he does on occasion trick other people into saying the forfeit answer, such as in the "Jungles" episode.When he's not merely playing the chump (or doing a mime) he has an astonishing ability to spot the double-bluffs.
 Although it seems he's fated to never get a point for a question relating in any way to the blue whale, even when it's handed to him on a platter.

 - Nukus from Beetleborgs is smart enough to trick the Beetleborgs into destroying all the monsters he brought back, allowing him to combine them into one, much more powerful monster, then manipulate them in a situation in which said monster destroys their Humongous Mecha, and then pull off The Starscream and succeed, becoming the second season's Big Bad.
 While he's not more successful than his predecessor, he still shows his savviness; when the Beetleborgs becomes powerful enough to actually fight with him on equal footing, he gets himself a power-up, when they win a war over the control of an extremely powerful Humongous Mecha, he goes to create its Evil Counterpart for himself.
 In the second season finale, he seems to realize he was so successful in the previous season partly because of him being an Outside-Context Villain (being the only monster not brought from Art Fortuns' comics, but a drawing of his evil brother Les) which he no longer is (as all baddies in the second season have been created by Les), so he starts experimenting with his powers and creates a boderline Eldritch Abomination to fight the Beetleborgs.